lucabergamini/github_memo/README.md

 ## SANITY CHECKS
 ``git status``  print the status of the local repo (working and staged trees are shown)

-``git remote update``  update the info about the pointed remote branch

 ``git diff <file>``  print the diff between the commited and working tree for the file (``--staged`` for seeing difference with staged tree)

 ``git log`` show latest commits